Chocobozzz/PeerTube/support/doc/plugins/guide.md

       videoQuota: 1024 * 1024 * 1024, // 1GB
       // PeerTube >= 5.1
       videoQuotaDaily: -1, // Unlimited

+      // Interface/email language of the user, must be one of PeerTube's available locales
+      // PeerTube >= 8.3
+      language: 'fr',

       // Update the user profile if it already exists
       // Default behaviour is no update